YusraAlfares/Machine-Learning/README.md

 ## Project details

-This project has been implemented using Python and Jupytr notebook
+This project has been implemented using Python and Jupyter notebook

 ## Results of experiment & project description